Altered Carbon

-Altered Carbon is a 2002 cyberpunk novel by the English writer Richard K. Morgan.
+Altered Carbon is a 2002 British cyberpunk novel by the English writer Richard K. Morgan.
 Set in a future in which interstellar travel and relative immortality is facilitated by transferring consciousnesses between bodies ("sleeves"), it follows the attempt of Takeshi Kovacs, a former U.N. elite soldier turned private investigator, to investigate a rich man's death.
 It is followed by the sequels Broken Angels and Woken Furies.

 The book was adapted as a Netflix television series, also titled Altered Carbon, in 2018.
 In 2019 a graphic novel was created with Dynamite Comics.

 Premise

 In the future, humans have achieved virtual immortality.
 Most people have cortical stacks in their spinal columns that store their consciousness.
 If their body dies, their stack can be stored indefinitely.
 Their stacks can be downloaded into new bodies, or "sleeves", after death.
 Roman Catholics do not allow their stacks to be re-sleeved after death, as they believe that the soul goes to Heaven when they die, and so would not pass on to the new sleeve.
 This makes Catholics easy targets for murder, since killers know their victim may not be re-sleeved to testify.
 At the start of the novel, UN Resolution 653 is being debated.
 This proposition reverses precedent and would allow authorities to temporarily re-sleeve a deceased Catholic woman to testify in a murder trial.
 Dual-sleeving, or controlling two bodies with one personality, is strictly prohibited by U.N. law.

-While most people can afford to get resleeved at the end of their lives, they are unable to update their bodies and most go through the full aging process each time, which discourages most from resleeving more than once or twice.
+While most people can afford to get resleeved at the end of their lives, they are unable to update their bodies and must go through the full aging process each time, which discourages most from re-sleeving more than once or twice.
 Thus, while people can live indefinitely in theory, most choose not to.
 Only the wealthy are able to acquire replacement bodies on a continual basis.
 Those who have lived for multiple lifespans are called Meths, a reference to the Biblical figure Methuselah.
 The very rich are also able to keep copies of their minds in remote storage, which they update regularly.
 This ensures that even if their stack is destroyed, they can be re-sleeved.
 People who commit serious crimes are imprisoned "on stack".
 Their consciousness is preserved and stored virtually, sometimes for decades, while their body is sold to the highest bidder to be used for re-sleeving another person.

 Numerous colony planets exist apart from Earth; many were previously inhabited by an extinct alien civilization referred to as the Elders.
 In order to deal with the challenges of interspace warfare, the U.N. created the Envoys.
 They are an elite military group with extensive training in re-sleeving and psychological modification, as well as combat.
 Envoys are so successful and dangerous that they are generally prohibited from holding elected office on any world.